 Employees may intentionally avoid reporting incidents because they know they won’t pass the substance testing.
 If you allow this to occur, your company will be liable in more ways than one.

 Avoid these issues by training your employees when and how to report injuries and other safety issues.
 It’s important that you specify what your definition of “immediately” is, so that workers know exactly what you expect.
-Include the stipulation that if workers feel an injury upon leaving the site they should contact their manager or the EHS team.
+Encourage them to report injuries as soon as they feel them, which is necessary to ensure all injuries are immediately documented.
+Include the stipulation that if workers feel an injury upon leaving the site, they should contact their manager or the EHS team without delay.

 Jason Hathcoat